 In this way, the area makes it possible to speed up the work of people and companies that carry out intra-community transactions.

-SEPA: its main objective
+SEPA: its main goal

 In addition to knowing what SEPA is, it is important that you know its purpose.
-The area, created for all SEPA member countries, is governed by a set of uniform procedures and rules.
+The area, created for all SEPA countries, is governed by a set of uniform procedures and rules.
 This guarantees security, ease, speed and efficiency in making and receiving payments between the different national markets.
 This has resulted in a more innovative, dynamic and competitive financial scenario.
 Gone are the days when bureaucracy was needed to make international payments or transfers.

 Harmonisation in cross-border payment rules has had a positive impact on payment instruments such as transfers, debit and credit cards and direct debit orders.